California Payday Loans in 2023: Law, Stats and History

 According to the state law of California payday lending is legal.

 California imposes a $300 amount limit on payday loans offered in the state.
-Payday loans can be taken for the period of not longer than 31 days with the maximum finance charge of 15% for every $100 and 460%* APR.
+Payday loans can be taken for a period of not longer than 31 days with the maximum finance charge of 15% for every $100 and 460%* APR.
 No additional charges are allowed for the extension of a loan.
-No rollovers are allowed, there are no cooling-off periods between 2 consecutive loans.
+No rollovers are allowed, there are no cooling-off periods between 2 consecutive loans, and only one outstanding loan is allowed.
 There is an allowed $15 NSF fee; criminal actions in all cases are prohibited.

 Payday loans in California are called “deferred deposit transactions“.
 Despite quite restrictive regulations, the industry still feels ok in the state with 2,119 payday lender storefronts and about 12.3 million payday loans taken out in 2015.